-Alan's long career was in the manufacturing industry, and on retirement, he was the Operations Director of Westland Helicopters Ltd in Somerset.
+Alan's long career was in the manufacturing industry Alan and he retired as Operations Director of Westland Helicopters Ltd in Somerset.
 Since retirement he has been a Trustee and Chair of the Westland's Pension Scheme and Taunton Heritage Trust.
 He has also been significantly involved in a number of local community projects.